3dlg-hcvc/cage/README.md

 ## Data
 We share the training data ([here](https://aspis.cmpt.sfu.ca/projects/cage/data.zip)~101MB) preprocessed from [PartNet-Mobility](https://sapien.ucsd.edu/browse) dataset.
 Once downloaded, extract the `data` and put it directly in the project folder.
 The data root can be configured with `system.datamodule.root=<path/to/your/data/directory>` in `configs/cage.yaml` file.
 If you find it slow to download the data from our server, please try this alternative link on [OneDrive](https://1sfu-my.sharepoint.com/:u:/g/personal/jla861_sfu_ca/EVFoahRzu4hMpQiGi4OsDbYBU170oPAjvWa02iohyj5sTg?e=qnBra3).

+## Quick Demo
+We share the pretrained model ([here](https://aspis.cmpt.sfu.ca/projects/cage/pre-trained.zip)~80MB) so you can try our demo real quick.
+Once downloaded, extract the zip file and put it under `<project folder>/exps` folder.
+Since our part retrieval relies on the meshes in the dataset, the data should be already downloaded and put under the project folder by default.
+Run `python demo.py` to start the demo (with a single GPU is preferred).
+Please see `demo.py` for further instructions on the script arguments.

 ## Training
 Run `python main.py --config configs/cage.yaml --log_dir <folder/for/logs>` to train the model from the scratch.
 The experiment files will be recorded at `./<log_dir>/cage/<version>`.
 The original model was trained on two NVIDIA A40 GPUs.